Customers frequently ask us if certain applications will work on the Ghost Phone. The short answer is, “YES!”

 If you can find it on F-Droid then this also also means you’ll be be able to find and download it onto the device.

 Some apps, although very few, offer direct downloads from their websites via a file type known as an .apk (Android Package Kit).
-It is not encouraged that you download random .apk files from websites, however, unless you know what you are doing and trust the website and company offering the .apk file for download.
+It is not encouraged that you download random .apk files from websites; however, unless you know what you are doing and trust the website and company offering the .apk file for download.

 Do I really NEED this app downloaded on my device?